rmuif/web/README.md

 yarn start
 ```

-## Make it yours

-React + Material-UI + Firebase is a boilerplate for your own project.
-It wouldn’t make sense if you couldn’t customize it to the core.

 ### Create a Firebase project

-You need to create a Firebase project to connect to your app.

 1. In the [Firebase console](https://console.firebase.google.com), click **Add project**, then select or enter a **Project name**.
 If you have an existing Google Cloud Platform (GCP) project, you can select the project from the dropdown menu to add Firebase resources to that project.